Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 sums them.

-If `numFramesIn = in.numFrames` is the number of sample-frames in the input audio file, we obtain the number of windows by dividing it by the step size and rounding up to the next integer number (`.ceil`): `val numStepsIn = (numFramesIn / stepSizeIn).ceil`.
+If `numFramesIn = in.numFrames` is the number of sample-frames in the input audio file, we obtain the number of windows by dividing it by the step size and rounding up (`.ceil`) to the next integer number: `val numStepsIn = (numFramesIn / stepSizeIn).ceil`.
 And consequently the output will consist of `numStepsIn - 1` partial (overlapping) segments of `stepSizeOut` and a final full window of `winSize`:
 `val numFramesOut= (numStepsIn - 1).max(0) * stepSizeOut + winSize`.
 We need to calculate this length because we use infinitely long generator UGens, such as the window function generator `GenWindow`, and at some point we have to